cantinilab/Mowgli/README.md

 ### via PyPI (recommended)

 The easiest way to install Mowgli is via PyPI.
-Installation should typically take a minute.
+Installation should typically take a minute and is continuously tested on Python 3.8.

 ```bash
 pip install mowgli